MurphyDavid/TX2P/README.md

 `TX2P` allows for automated integration of mass spectometry data in long-read RNA-sequencing workflows.
 It does so by predicting open reading frames for each transcripts within an input GTF/GFF file, translates it into peptide sequences and then searches for those predicted proteins in mass spec datasets using `MetaMorpheus`.

-*NOTE!* Currently `TX2P` is only set up to work with GRCh38 and only with the standard chr1-chr22, chrX,chrY and chrM contigs
+*NOTE!* Currently `TX2P` is only set up to work with GRCh38.
+Chromsome IDs need to be matching those in UCSC hg38

 ## Prerequisites